 2022

-By the end of the Playing with Fire exhibit 2020/21 the pandemic hit, and we all retreated to our homes and studios.
+By the end of the Playing with Fire exhibit (2020/21), the pandemic hit, and we all retreated to our homes and studios.
 I used the time to work on large pieces for the upcoming Dance/Craft performance and collaboration with Joe Ink Dance Co, engaging five craft artists – Patrick Christie, Stefanie Dueck, Deborah Dumka, Hope Forstenzer, new choreography – Joe Laughlin, music – Jesse and Josh Zubot, and a light-show – James Proudfoot.
 Accompanied by Claire Sanford’s virtual Reality films of our studios.
 They used 4 large figures, 4 heads, 2 masks and one dog!
 These dynamic multi- sensory performances were realized in the spring of 2022 and the work has been installed in the CCBC window on Granville Island.

-The BC Ceramic Registry Now ONLINE
+The BC Ceramic Marks Registry is now ONLINE

-During 2021/22 I also used the time to catch up on the BCCMR project and started to work on the artist biographies.Immediately after the Dance /Craft performances we were issued with a mid-July deadline to get the new BCCMR platform ready to go online.Allan and I worked extensively on the artist profiles with the help CCBC intern Tatiana Povoroznyuk who has created an entirely new platform.To our amazement BCCMR, along with the CCBC Craft Archive was launched in July 2022.
+During 2021/22 I also used the time to catch up on the BCCMR project and started to work on the artist biographies.
+Immediately after the Dance /Craft performances we were issued with a mid-July deadline to get the new BCCMR platform ready to go online.
+Allan and I worked extensively on the artist profiles with the help CCBC intern Tatiana Povoroznyuk who has created an entirely new platform.
+To our amazement BCCMR, along with the CCBC Craft Archive was launched in July 2022.
 Work will never stop on BCCMR – adding new artists and re-editing artist profiles.
+Next – urge other Canadian craft Councils to build their own craft archives.
+The CCBC has created an excellent and functional model.

-Borderline, 2018, finial, 2019 Installed, Koerner Gallery, Museum of Antrholpolgy, Playing with Fire Exhibition
+Borderline, 2018, finial, 2019 Installed, Koerner Gallery, Museum of Antrholpolgy, Playing with Fire Exhibition[/caption]

-A Long overdue catchup….following the pandemic.
+A Long overdue catchup following the pandemic.

 2019/ 2020/ 2021